What is Usher syndrome?

-The retina is a tissue at the back of the eye that is needed for vision.
+The retina is a tissue at the back of your eye that helps you see.
 The gene mutation in Usher syndrome affects the retina's light-sensing cells called rods and cones.
 This condition is called retinitis pigmentosa or RP.

 In RP, the retina's light-sensing rods and cones slowly go bad, starting at the outer edges.
 As RP gets worse, the person loses peripheral (edges) vision first then central vision.